 This means that if you take a 5mg dose, don’t feel anything, and take another 5mg dose 30 minutes later; you may accidentally consume more than your body needs.

 This overconsumption can make you feel sick.
-That is why it is recommended to wait several hours, if not a day, before trying a new, higher dose.
+That is why waiting several hours, if not a day, is recommended before trying a new, higher dose.

 How to Titrate Your Dose